5 Ways to Exercise for Beginners at Home

 Her mother died at 43.
 Too many health complications caused by extra weight.
 So, Natasha needed to change her life to be there for her family.

 I asked her a few times to run some errands for me, excusing myself by the business of my working and studying schedule.
 Then I offered evening walks instead of evening tea rounds.
 Half hour strolls gave way to an hour one, temp getting faster, music accompanying conversations.

 4) Find a Thing You Like

-N. loved music.
+Natasha loved music.
 Her tuneless yet sweet humming was pleasing to the ear.
 I found out there was a dancing studio nearby.
 The time worked for both of us and I urged her to try.
 She became friendly with the elderly woman instructor.
-Gradually that kind and sincere lady took my place in N.’s life.
-I felt good transferring my duties to her, knowing I was leaving my lovely N. in good hands.
+Gradually that kind and sincere lady took the place of coach in Natasha’s life.
+I felt good transferring my duties to her, knowing I was leaving my lovely friend in good hands.

 5) Reward Yourself

-I got into a habit of sending N. a motivational postcard each month with little writing coming from my very heart.
+I got into a habit of sending Natasha a motivational postcard each month with little writings coming from my heart.
 She sent me photos of her-improving-self in gorgeous dresses she crafted for her dance performances.
-It was quite an expense for her family, but surely the one they could proudly enjoy, watching that magnificent woman’s every graceful move.
+It was quite an expense for her family, but surely the one they could proudly enjoy, watching that charming woman’s every graceful move.